Meeting Topic: AES SGS Research Colloquium #3: From Algorithmic to Neural Beamforming - Two Approaches to Multichannel Speech Separation in Pro Audio

 We thank Jonathan for a very impressive talk with a professional and well understandable presentation of this complex topic.
 We wish him all the best for his PhD defense.

-A recording of the presentation will be available shortly.
+A recording of the presentation is available on YouTube.

 More information about Jonathan's work.